exercism/perl5/docs/RESOURCES.md

 ## Code Style and Linting

-If you are looking for good general advices regarding Perl coding, Damian Conway's [Perl Best Practices][PBP] is a good reference.
+If you are looking for good general advice regarding Perl coding, Damian Conway's [Perl Best Practices][PBP] is a good reference.

 To prettify your code, you can use the module